 But, the selection of Johnson was most unfortunate.
-Many would say that he was coarse, violent, egotistical, obstinate, and vindictive, and of Lincoln’s splendid array of statesman-like virtues, he possessed only two, honesty and patriotism.
-Most would agree that over the next few years, he would display political ineptitude and an astonishing indifference toward the plight of the newly freed African-Americans.
-Unfortunately, his lack of tact, wisdom, and deference to the opinions of others was lacking at a time when they were sorely needed.
+Many would say that he was coarse, violent, egotistical, obstinate, and vindictive, and of Lincoln’s splendid array of statesman-like virtues, he possessed only two: honesty and patriotism.
+Most would agree that he would display political ineptitude and an astonishing indifference toward the plight of the newly freed African Americans over the next few years.
+Unfortunately, his lack of tact, wisdom, and deference to the opinions of others were lacking at a time when they were sorely needed.

 What was their condition?
-Were they still states of the Union, in spite of their four years’ struggle to break away from it?
-Or, had they lost the rights of states, and become territories of the United States, subject to such governments as might be provided for them by the authorities at Washington?
-Or, was the South merely a “conquered province,” which had forfeited by its rebellion, even the right of protection by the national government, and which might be made to submit to such terms as the conquering North saw fit to impose?
+Were they still states of the Union despite their four-year struggle to break away from it?
+Or, had they lost states’ rights and became territories of the United States, subject to such governments as the authorities at Washington might have provided?
+Or, was the South merely a “conquered province,” which had forfeited by its rebellion even the right of protection by the national government and which might be made to submit to such terms as the conquering North saw fit to impose?

-Long before the close of the war, President Abraham Lincoln had answered these questions according to the theory he had held consistently from the day of the assault on Fort Sumter, South Carolina; namely, that not the states themselves, but, combinations of individuals in the states, too powerful to be dealt with by the ordinary process of the courts, had resisted the authority of the United States.
-He had therefore welcomed and nursed every manifestation of loyalty in the Southern states.
+Long before the close of the war, President Abraham Lincoln had answered these questions according to the theory he had held consistently from the day of the assault on Fort Sumter, South Carolina; namely, that not the states themselves, but combinations of individuals in the states, too powerful to be dealt with by the ordinary process of the courts, had resisted the authority of the United States.
+Therefore, he welcomed and nursed every manifestation of loyalty in the Southern states.
 He had recognized the representatives of the small Unionist population of Virginia, assembled at Alexandria within the Federal lines, as the true government of the state.
-He had immediately established a military government in Tennessee on the success of the Union arms there in the spring of 1862.
-He had declared, by a proclamation in December 1863, that as soon as 10% of the voters of any of the seceded states should form a loyal government and accept the legislation of Congress on the subject of slavery, he would recognize that government as legal.
-And, such governments had actually been set up in Tennessee, Arkansas, and Louisiana.
-However, Lincoln had not come to an agreement with Congress as to the final method of restoring the Southern states to their place in the Union.
-That question waited till the close of the war, and the awful pity is that when it came Abraham Lincoln was no longer alive.
+He immediately established a military government in Tennessee on the Union arms’ success in the spring of 1862.
+By a proclamation in December 1863, he had declared that as soon as 10% of the voters of any of the seceded states should form a loyal government and accept the legislation of Congress on the subject of slavery, he would recognize that government as legal.
+Such governments had been set up in Tennessee, Arkansas, and Louisiana.
+However, Lincoln disagreed with Congress regarding the final method of restoring the Southern states to their place in the Union.
+That question waited until the close of the war, and the awful pity is that Abraham Lincoln was no longer alive when it came.

-During the summer and autumn of 1865, when Congress was not in session, President Andrew Johnson proceeded to apply Lincoln’s plan to the states of the South, just as if it had been definitely settled that Congress was to have no part in their reconstruction.
+During the summer and autumn of 1865, when Congress was not in session, President Andrew Johnson applied Lincoln’s plan to the states of the South, just as if it had been settled that Congress was to have no part in their Reconstruction.
 He appointed military governors in North and South Carolina, Georgia, Florida, Alabama, Mississippi, and Texas.
 He ordered conventions to be held in those states, which repealed the ordinances of secession and framed new constitutions.
-State officers were elected and Legislatures were chosen, which repudiated the debts incurred during the war (except in South Carolina) and ratified the 13th Amendment abolishing slavery (except in Mississippi).
-When Congress met in December, 1865, senators and representatives from the Southern states, which, but a few months before had been in rebellion against the authority of the United States, were waiting at the doors of the Capitol for admission to their seats.
+State officers were elected, and Legislatures were chosen, repudiating the debts incurred during the war (except in South Carolina) and ratifying the 13th Amendment abolishing slavery (except in Mississippi).
+When Congress met in December 1865, senators and representatives from the Southern states, which, but a few months before, had been in rebellion against the authority of the United States, were waiting at the doors of the Capitol for admission to their seats.

-However, Congress had good reasons for not permitting these men to participate in making laws for the Union, which they had so lately fought to destroy.
+However, Congress had good reasons for not permitting these men to make laws for the Union, which they had so lately fought to destroy.
 In the first place, President Johnson had presumptuously assumed to himself, during the recess of Congress, the sole right to determine on what terms the seceded states should be restored to the Union.
 The President had the power of pardon, which he could extend to individuals as widely as he pleased.
-But the pardoning power did not give him the right to determine the political condition of the states which had made war against the Union.
+However, the pardoning power did not give him the right to determine the states’ political condition, which had made war against the Union.

 Furthermore, the conduct of the Johnson administration in the autumn of 1865 was offensive to the North.
-Although the south accepted the 13th amendment, they passed very harsh laws against the freed slaves, which in some cases, came very near reducing them to the condition of slavery again.
-For example, “vagrancy” laws imposed a fine on any blacks who were wandering about without a permanent home, and, if a white man were to pay their fine, he could then compel him to work out his debt.
+Although the South accepted the 13th Amendment, they passed very harsh laws against the freed slaves, which in some cases came very near to reducing them to the condition of slavery again.
+For example, “vagrancy” laws imposed a fine on any blacks wandering about without a permanent home, and if a white man were to pay their fine, he could then compel him to work out his debt.

 “Apprentice” laws assigned young African-Americans to “guardians,” who were often their former owners, and dictated that they should work without wages in return for their board and clothing.
-To the Southerners these laws seemed to be only the necessary protection of the white population against the deeds of crime and violence to which a large, wandering, unemployed body of blacks might be tempted.
+To the Southerners, these laws seemed to be only the necessary protection of the white population against the deeds of crime and violence to which a large, wandering, unemployed body of blacks might be tempted.
 Nearly 4,000,000 slaves had been suddenly liberated.
-Very few of them had any means for beginning a life of industrial freedom and many thought that miraculous prosperity was to be bestowed upon them without their effort, such as the plantations of their late masters being up among them.
-Unfortunately, these ideas were often encouraged by many low-minded broken-down politicians, who came from the North and posed as their guides and protectors and poisoning their minds against the only people who could really help them begin their new life of freedom- their old masters.
+Very few of them had any means for beginning a life of industrial freedom, and many thought that miraculous prosperity was to be bestowed upon them without their effort, such as the plantations of their late masters being up among them.
+Unfortunately, many low-minded, broken-down politicians who came from the North and posed as their guides and protectors often encouraged these ideas.
+They poisoned their minds against the only people who could help them begin their new life of freedom- their old masters.

-The people of the North, who had little or no realization of the tremendous social problem which the liberation of 4,000,000 freed slaves brought upon the South, regarded the “black codes” of the Johnson administration of 1865, which forbade the blacks such freedom of speech, employment, assembly, and migration as they themselves had, as a proof of the defiant purpose of the South, to thrust the blacks back into their old positions of slavery.
+The people of the North, who had little or no realization of the tremendous social problem that the liberation of 4,000,000 freed slaves brought upon the South, regarded the “black codes” of the Johnson administration of 1865, which forbade the blacks such freedom of speech, employment, assembly, and migration as they had, as a proof of the defiant purpose of the South, to thrust the blacks back into their old positions of slavery.
 Therefore, the North determined that the Southern states should not be restored to their place in the Union until they gave better proof of an honest purpose to carry out the Thirteenth Amendment.
-The war for the abolition of slavery which had divided the Union had been too costly in men and money to allow its results to be jeopardized by the legislation of the Southern states.
+The war for the abolition of slavery, which had divided the Union, had been too costly in men and money to allow its results to be jeopardized by the legislation of the Southern states.

 A further offense in the eyes of the North was the sort of men whom the Southern states sent up to Washington in the winter of 1865 to take their places in Congress.